Kati-Sauder/AWS_grocery/README.md

 💾 **Storage & State**

-I’m using S3 buckets to store static assets (like user avatars) and manage Terraform state.
+I’m using an S3 bucket to store static assets (like user avatars) and manage Terraform state.
 It’s reliable and integrates beautifully with the rest of the AWS ecosystem.

 🧱 **In Short**

 This architecture blends the best of both worlds — traditional compute with serverless, tight security with high availability, and cost-efficiency with flexibility.
 It's built for the real-world demands of an e-commerce app, while staying clean, modular, and ready for future tweaks.

-## ⚡️Event Trigger & Lambda Function - Theoretical Setup

-In this setup, I’ve added AWS EventBridge and a Lambda function to demonstrate how a serverless event-driven workflow could look in a production e-commerce architecture.

-The idea is:
-When a customer places an order (OrderPlaced event from the source grocery-mate.app), EventBridge would catch the event and trigger a Lambda function named generate_invoice.
-That function could then automatically generate and store a PDF invoice in an S3 bucket.

-However...

-Right now, this is more of a conceptual showcase than a working solution:

-The GroceryMate app isn’t emitting actual events to EventBridge yet — so nothing gets triggered in practice.

-The Lambda function itself is deployed via Terraform, but it relies on a file called lambda_function_payload.zip, which isn’t created automatically.

-So unless you manually zip the code and put it in the right folder, Terraform will throw an error during apply.

-In other words, it needs a few adjustments and a lot more to learn for me!

-**Future Improvements**

-Here’s what could be improved to make this part of the infrastructure fully functional:

-Integrate the app with EventBridge so that it sends real OrderPlaced events — perhaps through API Gateway.

-Automate the Lambda packaging as part of a CI/CD pipeline (or use a tool to build the zip automatically).

-Optionally, use Step Functions if invoice creation involves multiple steps or systems.

-Add proper error handling, retries, and monitoring for the Lambda function (e.g. CloudWatch alerts).

-Soooo...it's a piece of work still ;)

 ## 🔧 Deployment & Installation